rkitover/windows-dev-guide/README.md

 ```

 , any other order would not work.
 You can also use the `-x` option
-to remove packages and all of their dependencies.
+to remove packages and all of their dependencies, or run the command
+repeatedly until all packages are uninstalled.

 To list installed packages:

 ```powershell
 choco list --local
 ```

 .
 To update all installed packages:

 ```powershell
 choco upgrade -y all